kragen/derctuo/markdown/hardware-queuing.md

 and so on until all 8 time slots are allocated with known buddy-pairings.
-Then you can deallocate half the time slots (x001, x011, x101, and x111) in a way that doesn't permit any of them to be coalesced, because their buddies are still allocated; this permits no shift-2 or shift-1 tasks to start, even though the machine is still half idle.
+Then you can deallocate half the time slots (x001, x011, x101, and x111) in a way that doesn’t permit any of them to be coalesced, because their buddies are still allocated; this permits no shift-2 or shift-1 tasks to start, even though the machine is still half idle.